zozoh/titanium/doc/en-us/walnut/creation.md

 - `[]` - empty array mean no limitation
 - `["xx"]` - array specify the types list allowed to be created
 - `null` - forbid to create anything
+- `"*"` is mean that, the type can create any file type freedly

 --------------------------------------------------
 # Type Defination